-Application and Approval Process for New Facilities and for Existing Facilities Modifying or Adding to their Outdoor Playspace (including adding equipment)
+Application and approval process for new facilities and for existing facilities modifying or adding to their outdoor playspace (including adding equipment):

-- Applicants/Licensees for all child care programs (except for Occasional Child Care programs) must provide each child with daily outdoor play periods (unless weather conditions make it unreasonable to do so). - The application for a new facility shall include plans for the outdoor playspace. - Licensees for existing facilities are required to submit plans for modifications or addition to the existing playspace. - Using the "checklist" below ensure that you have included all the required documentation when submitting your plans. - Please keep copies of all documentation submitted to this office for your own reference. - Submit your plans to your local Licensing Office.
+- Applicants/Licensees for all child care programs (except for Occasional Child Care) must provide each child with daily outdoor play periods (unless weather conditions make it unreasonable to do so). - The application for a new facility shall include plans for the outdoor playspace. - Licensees for existing facilities are required to submit plans for modifications or addition to the existing playspace. - Using the "checklist" below ensures that you have included all the required documentation when submitting your plans. - Please keep copies of all documentation submitted to this office for your own reference. - Submit your plans to your local Licensing Office.

-One of the following two plans (A or B) for regular or daily outdoor play must be submitted to Licensing with your application for licence:
+One of the following two plans (A or B) for regular or daily outdoor play must be submitted to Licensing with your Application for a Community Care Facility Licence:

-A. Outdoor Playspace Available - Plans submitted for designated outdoor playspaces should include the following:

-- □ A site plan showing the location of the community care facility [including the property boundaries], the location and dimensions of the outdoor play area intended for regular or daily outdoor activities. - ☐ The types of existing enclosures or those planned, including the location, type of enclosure and height.

-If the designated outdoor playspace includes large fixed play equipment, the following information must be included in your submission:

-- □ A listing of all pieces of playground equipment.
-Playground Equipment may include indoor or outdoor slides, balance beams, climbers, upper body equipment, seesaws, merry-go-rounds, etc. Items that are not playground equipment may include: playhouses, picnic tables or other furnishings, indoor or outdoor toys, sandboxes, ride 'em toys, etc. - □ If available manufacturer's instructions indicating age range suitable for, installation and safe use of equipment protocols.
-Include the age of children you intend use the equipment. - □ Height of equipment [equipment for toddlers <36 months must be no more than 3 feet, preschool children ages 3-5 no more than 5 feet and school age children no more than 7 feet]. - □ The position of the playground equipment and surfacing within the play area, including the amount of space between pieces of playground equipment. - □ If available, pictures of the playspace and playground equipment - □ The type and depth of protective surfacing, and fall height of playground equipment. - ☐ If equipment is new, description of plans for installation. - □ Equipment inspection, replacement, and maintenance plan.
+tdoor Playspace Available: Pla ns submitted for designated outdoor playspace should include the following: A site plan showing the location of the community care facility [including the property boundaries], the location and dimensions of the outdoor play area intended for regular or daily activities.
+The types of existing enclosures or those planned, including the location, type of enclosure and height.
+The types of existing cholosures of those planned, moldaling the location, type of cholosure and height. lf tl he designated outdoor playspace includes large fixed play equipment, the following information must be inc luded in your submission: A listing of all pieces of playground equipment.
+Playground equipment may include indoor or outdoor slides, balance beams, climbers, upper body equipment, seesaws, merry-go-rounds, etc. Items that are not playground equipment may include: playhouses, picnic tables or other furnishings, indoor or outdoor toys, sandboxes, ride em' toys, etc. If available, manufacturer's instructions indicating age range suitable for, installation and safe use of equipment protocols.
+Include the age of children you intend to use the equipment.
+Height of equipment [equipment for toddlers <36 months must be not more than 3 feet, preschool children ages 3-5 no more than 5 feet and school age children no more than 7 feet].
+The position of the playground equipment and surfacing within the play area, including the amount of space between pieces of playground equipment.
+If available, pictures of the playspace and playground equipment.
+The type and depth of protective surfacing and fall height of playground equipment.
+If equipment is new, description of plans for installation.
+Equipment inspection, replacement and maintenance plan.